01 of 14

 Welcome your guests with an oversized cheery sunflower wreath hanging on your front door.
 Paper mesh and burlap ribbon magically become a big beautiful sunflower.
 A lovely way to bring good cheer and sunshine to all who enter your home.Continue to 13 of 14 below.

 14 of 14

 DIY Discount: Miu Miu Lace-Up Ballet Flats Hack

 Miu Miu lace-up ballet flats are quite trendy, but also quite expensive.
-A pair costs over $600!
+A pair costs over $600.
 Many of us can't afford shoes that costly, but still want to be fashionable.
-Homemade Banana to the rescue!
-Make your own affordable version of those pricey shoes and be on trend.
-It's easy!
+Homemade Banana to the rescue.
+Make an affordable version of those pricey shoes and be on-trend.
+It's easy.
 You can then go out and buy more craft supplies with all the money you saved.